openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 NB: The above command can also be used to change from a G4 to G5 system in an already functioning loop.
 If that doesn't work, update openaps.

-Ensure that the data is zoned correcty:
+Ensure that the data is zoned correctly:
 ```
 openaps use tz rezone  --date dateString --date display_time raw-cgm/glucose-raw.json
 openaps report add monitor/glucose.json JSON  tz rezone  --date dateString --date display_time raw-cgm/glucose-raw.json